 While this might put some people off, it’s also what has drawn so many people (including us!) to the beautiful cooking art form.

-Not that you’re firmly on board with charcoal grilling, let’s have a look at what to search for in a fantastic charcoal grill that is likely to stand up to repeated blasts of extreme heat through recent years.
+Now that you’re firmly on board with charcoal cooking, let’s have a look at what to search for in a fantastic charcoal grill that is likely to stand up to repeated blasts of extreme heat through recent years.

 But continue reading afterward, because we have done the research and published a fantastic short-list of the top grills on the market, at price points to match every wallet.